jfcross4/advanced_stats/rv_lab.md

 **Question 5:**

 In NBA games, teams typically have about 100 possessions a piece and they score, on average, about 1.1 points per possession.
 Using random variables, try to estimate the chance that an underdog will win a game in which the favorite is favored (expected to win) by 10 points.
+(Hint: you could create a favorite who averages 1.15 points per possesion an an underdog who average 1.05 points per possession.
+You'll have to play around with the "stanns" and "packer" random variables to make this happen).
 Please describe how you made your estimate.